curefit/react-crux/readme.md

             field: "name",
             representative: true,
             display: true, // We want to display it in table
+            editable: true, // We want to be able to edit it
-            editable: true // We want to be able to edit it },
+            readonly: true // We want to be able to disable it },
         {
             title: "Age",
             field: "age",
             display: false, // We _dont_ want to display it in table
+            editable: true, // We want to be able to edit it
-            editable: true // We want to be able to edit it },
+            readonly: true // We want to be able to disable it },
         {
             title: "Email Address",
             field: "emailAddress",
             display: true, // We want to display it in table
+            editable: true, // We want to be able to edit it
-            editable: true // We want to be able to edit it }
+            readonly: true // We want to be able to disable it }
     ]
 }